 - Review the official North Carolina driver’s manual, paying close attention to the sections concerning road rules and traffic signs.

-- Use the DMV.com North Carolina Practice Test Study Guide to reinforce the drivers test information.
+- Use DMV.com’s North Carolina Premium Study Packet or the Deluxe Premium Study Packet to reinforce the drivers test information.
 DMV.com study guides carry all the information you will need on test day to pass.

 - Once you are ready, take the DMV.com NC Practice Drivers Test to see how well you know the road rules.

 The North Carolina DMV reports that 65% to 75% of drivers nationally pass the drivers license test on the first attempt.

 Follow the DMV.com study tactics and you can be part of the passing percentage too.